thuvasooriya/promoter-analysis/report/gsp.typ

 + *Near-complete conservation:* Positions 2 (99.9% A) and 6 (99.9% T) show critical conservation defining the TATAAT motif
 + *Position-specific variation:* Positions 1, 3, 4, 5 allow AT variation (W positions) while maintaining functional DNA melting capability
 + *Zero G/C frequencies:* All C/G probabilities derive from pseudocounts only ($k = 0.01$), consistent with functional constraints for transcription bubble formation

-=== AT-Richness and DNA Melting

-The complete absence of G/C in training sequences (100% W bases) reflects a fundamental functional requirement for transcription initiation.
-From the lecture notes on promoter search:

-*"From the 2H bond of A and T, mutation of A to T will not have an effect.
-The TATAAT box can change...
-Promoter functionality is retained when A mutates to T or vice versa, as there is no change to hydrogen bonds."*

-Biophysical basis:
-- *AT base pairs:* 2 hydrogen bonds (easily separated during DNA melting)
-- *GC base pairs:* 3 hydrogen bonds (stronger, resist melting)
-- *Transcription bubble formation:* RNA polymerase requires strand separation for template access; AT-richness facilitates this process

-*"Promoter functionality is compromised when C or G mutations occur, due to changes in hydrogen bonds."* (Lecture notes)

-=== Position-Specific Conservation and $sigma^(70)$ Recognition

-The TATAAT consensus with 99.9% conservation at positions 2 and 6 is critical for:

-+ *$sigma^(70)$ subunit recognition:* The RNA polymerase $sigma^(70)$ factor specifically recognizes the TATAAT sequence through sequence-specific protein-DNA contacts at positions 2 and 6
-+ *DNA bending and flexibility:* AT-rich sequences bend more easily, facilitating DNA wrapping around RNA polymerase
-+ *Transcription bubble nucleation:* Conserved positions serve as preferred initiation points for strand separation during open complex formation
-+ *Functional flexibility:* W positions (1, 3, 4, 5) allow AT variation, enabling fine-tuning of promoter strength while maintaining DNA melting capability

-The observed position-specific probabilities match *empirically-derived* patterns from genome-wide promoter analyses and align with biochemical studies of $sigma^(70)$-DNA interactions.

 == Detection Rate Analysis